-In addition to courses, the program helps put student knowledge into practice by conducting legal research, participating as a member of an active legal team, and performing real-world problem solving.
+In addition to courses, the program helps put student knowledge into practice by conducting legal research, participating as a member of an active legal team, and performing real-world problem-solving.
 Students also receive the benefit of expert help from highly-trained instructors with years of industry experience.
 Students work in a collaborative environment with other students, while still enjoying a flexible schedule of day and/or evening classes.
 Other great benefits of this program include small class settings for more one-on-one instructor instruction and no-cost peer tutoring services.

 What If I Do Not Have a Bachelor’s Degree?

 Our business program offers students a thorough education in the fundamental subjects in business, preparing them to take the risks necessary in such a fast-paced and competitive field.
 While pursuing this degree, students will put their education into practice in simulated real-world situations.
 These simulations will challenge you to be both a leader and a team player.
-To be successful in the business field, Fremont College provides students with all of the tools they need.
+To be successful in the business field, Fremont University provides students with all of the tools they need.
 In just 15 months, you can complete this program and be prepared to begin your career in this challenging field.
 This degree will allow you to work in a variety of industries.
 If you choose to pursue a career in the field of law, you will complete both programs and be thoroughly qualified with both a paralegal education and a Bachelor of Arts degree.